 These are federal insurance contributions, and they continue to apply to all monies earned by the corporation and its employees.

 You can talk to your accountant or financial adviser about ways to reduce self-employment taxes.
-Many accountants are not familiar with the issues surrounding LLCs and S-Corps, so you may need to do some research on your own as well.

 Change Your Business Structure or Form